CenturyLinkCloud/PublicKB/Release Notes/2015/2015-10-13-cloud-platform-release-notes.md

 ### New Features (8)

-* __Promotional usage integrated with dashboards & usage estimates:__ Users that have signed up for CenturyLink Cloud services using a promotional code via [www.ctl.io](https://www.ctl.io) will now see that promotional usage captured on the Dashboard and in account usage estimate screens.
+* __Promotional usage integrated with dashboards & usage estimates:__ Users that have signed up for Lumen Cloud services using a promotional code via [www.ctl.io](https://www.ctl.io) will now see that promotional usage captured on the Dashboard and in account usage estimate screens.

     ![Promo codes](../../images/2015-10-13_releasenotes8.png)